-- Never exceed the stated load capacity for this ATV. - · Cargo should be properly distributed and securely attached. - Reduce speed when carrying cargo or pulling a trailer.
+- Never exceed the stated load capacity for this ATV - Cargo should be properly distributed and securely attached. - Reduce speed when carrying cargo or pulling a trailer.
 Allow a greater distance for braking. - Always follow the instructions in the owner's manual for carrying cargo or pulling a trailer.
+See pages 72-74. - Always follow the instructions in the owner's manual for operating with a passenger.
+See page 60.

-Operating on Frozen Bodies of Water
+SAFETY Safety Warnings Operating on Frozen Bodies of Water

-Operating on frozen bodies of water may result in serious injury or death if the ATV and/or the operator fall through the ice.
+Operating on frozen bodies of water may result in serious injury or death if the ATV and/or riders fall through the ice.